python/cpython/Doc/howto/enum.rst

 Python Enums can have behavior added.
 For example, :class:`datetime.date` has two methods for returning the weekday: :meth:`weekday` and :meth:`isoweekday`.
 The difference is that one of them counts from 0-6 and the other from 1-7.
-Rather than keep track of that ourselves we can add a method to the :class:`Weekday` enum to extract the day from the :class:`date` instance and return the matching enum member::
+Rather than keep track of that ourselves we can add a method to the ``Weekday`` enum to extract the day from the :class:`date` instance and return the matching enum member::